Endo’s to one pieces

 On arriving in the Alps I set up Alliance Snowboarding, a school that I am so proud to have been a part of.
 Alliance needed to go its own direction.
 I’m super grateful for the memories and the good times, but things change.

 So what now?
-I’m focusing on areas of riding that I am the most passionate about and believe I coach best – off-piste, young riders, performance courses, camps, personal coaching and freestyle sessions.
+I’m focusing on areas of riding that I am the most passionate about and believe I coach best – off-piste, performance courses, camps, personal coaching, young riders and freestyle sessions.

-This is going to be my third season as Rebel Alliance Snowboarding, and they have been the best three seasons that I’ve ever had.
+This is going to be my fifth season as Rebel Alliance Snowboarding, and they have been the best five seasons that I’ve ever had.
 I’ve had so much support from previous clients and to be honest after doing this job for so long they are some of my best friends nowadays.
 I guess that’s the ultimate perk of the job really.

 So, for this year, my goal is to teach to the best of my ability and enable each and every person that comes to ride with me to have the snowboarding experience of their lives.
 I love a challenge.